Start date: 9 July 2018

 Your first week of the Summer School begins in London.
 It will involve drawing classes, geometry and structure exercises as well as architectural tours, before you travel into the field to study architectural development and history.

-At the Dumfries House Estate, you will work together with local expert craft teams to learn craft and conservation skills in the fields of timber, thatching, cob and dry stone walling, lime plastering, and more.
+At the Dumfries House Estate, you will work together with local expert craft teams to learn craft and conservation skills in the fields of timber, thatching, stonemasonry, lime plastering and pargetting.

-The programme ends with a weeklong design workshop, during which you will form groups, and create a design proposal for a new construction project on the Estate.
+The programme ends with a weeklong design workshop, during which you will form groups, and create a design proposal for a live project.
 This involves public consultations, design modelling and technical drawing.
-A panel of stakeholders are drawn together to choose the winning design, which will be built on the Estate by our Building Craft Apprentices.
+A panel of stakeholders are drawn together to choose the winning design, which will be built by participants on our Building Craft Programme.